jshrake/grimoire-legacy/README.md

 $ brew install sdl2 gstreamer gst-plugins-base gst-plugins-good gst-plugins-bad gst-plugins-ugly gst-libav
 ```

-If running on MacOS 10.14 (Mojave), be sure to manually copy [Info.plist](./Info.plist) to `target/debug` or `target/release` before running a demo that uses a webcam resource.
-The presence of this file allows MacOS to prompt for permission to access the camera.
+If running on MacOS 10.14 (Mojave), be sure to manually copy [Info.plist](./Info.plist) to `target/debug` or `target/release` before running a demo that uses a webcam or microphone resource.
+The presence of this file allows MacOS to prompt for permission to access the camera and microphone.

 ### Linux